-Corporate Risk Holdings, LLC 401(K) PLAN
+HireRight 401(K) PLAN

-Corporate Risk Holdings, LLC (the "Employer"), sponsors the Corporate Risk Holdings, LLC 401(k) Plan (the "Plan"), for the exclusive benefit of eligible employees and their beneficiaries.
+Genuine Financial Holdings LLC (the "Employer"), sponsors the HireRight 401(k) Plan (the "Plan"), for the exclusive benefit of eligible employees and their beneficiaries.
 If you are an eligible employee, the Plan offers you an opportunity to defer a portion of your compensation that would otherwise be subject to current income taxes and contribute that amount to an account under the Plan.
 By doing so, you may defer taxation of your account, as well as any earnings from investments you select, until your benefit is distributed to you.
 The Plan is intended to be a qualified retirement plan under the Internal Revenue Code.
 As well as tax-deferred retirement benefits, the Plan also provides certain benefits in the event of death, disability, or other termination of employment.
-The Plan was originally effective July 7, 1996 and has most recently been amended as of January 4, 2017.
-If you chose to defer a portion of your compensation to your account under the Plan, the Employer will make a matching contribution of a portion of the amount that you contribute, up to certain limits.
+The Plan was originally effective July 7, 1996 and has most recently been amended as of April 1, 2019.